Iterative Methods for Vecchia-Laplace Approximations for Latent Gaussian Process Models: Introduction

 When GPs are used in models with non-Gaussian likelihoods, marginal likelihoods and posterior predictive distributions can usually not be calculated in closed-form, and an approximation such as Laplace's method, expectation propagation, or variational Bayes methods must be used.
 The Laplace approximation \citep{tierney1986accurate} is typically the computationally most efficient method, but, depending on the likelihood, it can be inaccurate for small sample sizes \citep{nickisch2008approximations}.
 In particular, estimated variance parameters can be downward biased.
 However, the Laplace approximation converges asymptotically to the correct quantity, and the approximation is thus expected to become accurate for large data sets.
 Supporting this argument, we show in Figure \ref{fig:LaplaceBias} the estimated marginal variance parameter obtained with a Vecchia-Laplace approximation for varying sample sizes $n$ on simulated data with a Bernoulli likelihood and the setting described in Section \ref{simSetting}.
 Estimation is done using the iterative methods introduced in this paper and repeated on $100$ simulated data sets for every $n$.
 Figure \ref{fig:LaplaceBias} shows that the downward bias of the variance parameter vanishes as $n$ grows.

-Unfortunately, the computational costs of combined Vecchia-Laplace approximations still grow fast in the sample size \citep{zilber2021vecchia} when used with direct solver methods such as the Cholesky decomposition.
-I.e., computations with Vecchia-Laplace approximations are prohibitively slow when the approximations are usually the most accurate.
+Unfortunately, the computational costs of combined Vecchia-Laplace approximations still grow fast in the sample size when used in combination with direct solver methods such as the Cholesky decomposition, which is the go-to approach to date.
+Specifically, the computational complexity is $O(n^\frac{3}{2})$ in two dimensions and at least $O(n^2)$ in higher dimensions \citep{zilber2021vecchia}.
+I.e., computations with Vecchia-Laplace approximations can become prohibitively slow when the approximations are usually the most accurate.

-In this article, we show how to do parameter estimation and computation of posterior predictive distributions with Vecchia-Laplace approximations using iterative methods \citep{saad2003iterative} such as the conjugate gradient (CG) method and stochastic Lanczos quadrature (SLQ) which rely on matrix-vector multiplications with sparse triangular matrices.
+In this article, we show how parameter estimation and computation of posterior predictive distributions can be done with Vecchia-Laplace approximations using iterative methods \citep{saad2003iterative} such as the conjugate gradient (CG) method and stochastic Lanczos quadrature (SLQ) \citep{ubaru2017fast} which rely on matrix-vector multiplications with sparse triangular matrices.
 We propose and analyze several preconditioners to accelerate convergence and reduce variances of stochastic approximations.
 Gradients are calculated using stochastic trace estimation (STE) with almost no computational overhead once likelihoods are evaluated.
 To increase the precision of stochastic gradients, we use a novel control variate-based form of variance reduction.
 Moreover, we introduce and compare different methods for calculating predictive variances.
 We analyze our methods theoretically and in experiments using simulated and real-world data.
-Our theoretical results show that the CG method with our proposed preconditioners is expected to converge fast for large sample sizes.
+Our theoretical results show that the CG method with our proposed preconditioners is expected to converge fast.
 Supporting this argument, we obtain a reduction in runtime of about one order of magnitude compared to the Cholesky decomposition with identical accuracy for parameter estimation and prediction.
 Further, the application of our methods on a large satellite water vapor data set leads to a threefold increase in prediction accuracy in terms of the continuous ranked probability score compared to a current state-of-the-art method \citep{zilber2021vecchia}.